Skip to content ↓

 Our English lessons develop pupils’ spoken language, reading, writing and vocabulary.
 Literacy is taught in a cross-curricular way, linking up with other areas of the curriculum.
 We teach our pupils to speak clearly, to convey their ideas fluently and confidently and to ask questions.
 Their vocabulary is developed systematically.

 We ensure that readers of all abilities are presented with texts that are challenging for them and allow them to apply the reading skills that they have learnt.
 Children choose a school reading book linked to the phonic phases to read in their 1:1 reading sessions and at home.
-These books are all available in each classroom and children can change their book as often as needed.
+These books are all available in each classroom and children can change their books as often as needed.
 We have a range of reading scheme books (Oxford Reading Tree, Oxford University Press, Collins Big Cat) which are organised into Phases to match the teaching of our phonics programme.

 Phonics